tho-actrecipe/magicfile/README.md

 ## License

-python-magic is distributed under the MIT license.
+magicfile is distributed under the MIT license.
 See the included LICENSE file for details.

-I am providing code in the repository to you under an open source license.
-Because this is my personal repository, the license you receive to my code is from me and not my employer (Facebook)